 The best case: do it the year you buy

-The cleanest, simplest, and usually most valuable time to do a cost segregation study is the first tax year the property is placed in service — typically the year you buy it.
+The cleanest, simplest, and usually most valuable time to do a cost segregation study is the first tax year the property is placed in service (IRS-speak for ready and available to rent), typically the year you buy it.

 There are three reasons:

 - The deduction flows straight onto your first return.
-Your tax preparer gets the reclassified asset schedules before finalizing your Form 4562 depreciation schedule.
-No adjustments, no method changes, no Form 3115.
+Your tax preparer gets the reclassified asset schedules before finalizing your depreciation on Form 4562 (the tax form where depreciation is reported each year).
+No adjustments, no method changes, no catch-up filings.
 It's just the way the property is depreciated from day one.

 - You capture Year 1 bonus depreciation.
-100% bonus depreciation (for property acquired after January 19, 2025) only applies in the first year a short-life asset is placed in service.
-Doing the study in Year 1 captures the maximum bonus; doing it in Year 2 means the 5-year property has already been depreciating under straight-line for a year you can't get back the same way.
+Bonus depreciation is a rule that lets you deduct short-life assets entirely in the first year instead of spreading them out.
+The current 100% rate (for property acquired after January 19, 2025) only applies in the first year a short-life asset is placed in service.
+Doing the study in Year 1 captures the maximum bonus; doing it in Year 2 means the 5-year property has already been depreciating slowly for a year you can't get back the same way.

 If you're buying a rental in 2026 and have the property in service by year-end, ordering the study before you file that year's return is the default recommendation.